GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 #### Your token is "secured"

-Secured API keys can only be revoked by revoking their "parent" API key following the aboveprocedure for regular tokens.
+Secured API keys can only be revoked by revoking their "parent" API key following the above procedure for regular tokens.

 Revoking a parent key will revoke all its child keys.